 Jackrum: ...so what is there that I don't know about you...
 Mildred?

-Well, Jackrum is being honest.
-Definitely not a violent man...
+- Well, Jackrum is being honest.
+He's certainly not a violent man...

-Blouse gets several magnificent moments when the mousy, nerdy, naive lieutenant reveals his Hidden Depths:
+- Blouse gets several magnificent moments (even besting Jackrum at times) when the mousy, nerdy, naive lieutenant reveals his Hidden Depths:

 Blouse: I know you, Captain Horentz.
 I mean I know your sort.
 I've had to put up with them all my life.
 Big jovial bullies, with their brains in their breeches.
 You dare to come riding into our country and think we're going to be frightened of you?
 You think you can appeal to me over the heads of my men?
 You demand?
 On the soil of my country?